Mitsuoka Nouera: First generation (CL; 2004)

 Both 20ST and 20LX have 4WD or FWD, with a 2.0L DOHC i-VTEC engine (152 or 155eHP).
 The 24LX model has only FWD with the 2.4L DOHC i-VTEC engine (200eHP).
 The 24LX has 16-inch rims, where the 20ST/LX has 15-inch as standard.
 Length of both models is 4860 mm.
 Wheelbase is 2670 mm.

-The Nouera was of a similar size to the original Galue and Ryoga, and seems to provide an alternative to both models.
+The Nouera was of a similar size to the larger Galue and the smaller Ryoga, and seems to provide an alternative to both models.

-The Nouera was the first non-keicar made by Mitsuoka that was not based on a Nissan model.
-At this time Nissan's main competitor with the Accord (the Primera) had unusually futuristic styling; a Mitsuoka version of the contemporary Primera may have been too difficult to style harmoniously.
+Second generation (E140; 2008)

+The second generation Nouera was released in May 2008.
+The Nouera available in 3 grades: 15ST, 15LX, 18LX, each grades available in booth Front-wheel drive and Four wheel drive drivetrains.

+The second generation Nouera identical to the first-generation, but the taillights was replaced and similar to those of the Galue.